Economic patriotism

-The phrase "economic patriotism" has been used in various contexts throughout American history.
-In 1985, the term was used in defense of Reagan's "Star Wars" missile defense system, and it was described as being proud of military investment.
-In 1988, Democratic Massachusetts governor Michael Dukakis popularized the term "economic patriotism" during his campaign, emphasizing on keeping the middle class strong.
-In 1992, former Massachusetts senator Paul Tsongas promoted "economic patriotism" by advocating the purchase of American products.
-In 2012, the phrase made a comeback in the context of the reelection campaign of Barack Obama, who used it to promote policies focused on middle class jobs, education and training, growing small businesses, promoting technology and innovation.
+Into the 2020s, the concept of New Economic Patriotism has gained traction, emphasizing the importance of a nation's productive capabilities for its security, stability, and overall well-being.
+New Economic Patriotism promotes the idea that nations can build sustainable and inclusive economies without engaging in zero-sum competition or disfavoring other countries' development.
+Its strategy involves prioritizing domestic production, and investing in diverse industries and regions.

 Overview

+Ben Clift and Cornelia Woll

 Economic patriotism, as defined by Ben Clift and Cornelia Woll, refers to making economic decisions that give priority to certain groups, businesses, or industries based on their regional status.
 It entails a form of partiality in economic matters, where the interests of a specific region are given greater consideration than personal interests.
 Economic patriotism implies that people have a moral obligation to their community that surpasses their responsibilities to those outside of it.
 It is not limited to protectionism and can encompass various geographical areas, from local to national and regional.
 Economic patriotism encompasses a wider scope than economic nationalism and is flexible in its definition of the unit of allegiance.
 It also involves transfers between various levels of economic affinity, including the supranational and subnational levels.
 Economic patriotism can encompass a variety of policy approaches, from protectionist measures to market opening strategies.
 Policymakers play a crucial role in providing incentives for growth and supporting favorable competition policies.

-In the context of financial control over industrial groups, the concept of economic patriotism has emerged as a means of safeguarding a country's vital economic interests.
-However, the regional or sometimes multinational nature of these groups makes it challenging to establish a direct link with a specific state.
+In the context of financial control over industrial groups, the concept of economic patriotism has emerged as a means of safeguarding a country's vital economic interests; however, the regional or sometimes multinational nature of these groups makes it challenging to establish a direct link with a specific state.
 This poses a problem when attempting to apply the principle of economic patriotism to these entities.
 Despite this, calls for economic patriotism persist due to the perceived threat to a country's economic interests.
-The sensitivity of the energy sector, in particular, has highlighted the need for collective action at a regional level.
+In particular, the sensitivity of the energy sector has highlighted the need for collective action at a regional level.
 Issues with Russian gas exports have served as a reminder that European interests and vulnerabilities extend beyond national borders.

+New Economic Patriotism

+US Representative Ro Khanna has advocated for a New Economic Patriotism plan to restore American manufacturing and technology leadership, and to respect workers who will help achieve that goal.
+Policy advocate Robert C. Hockett highlights the significance of rebalancing trade relations as a crucial part of New Economic Patriotism.
+He emphasizes that pride in the country involves recognizing the potential and creative powers of its people, and advocates for policies that provide free or affordable education, medical access, childcare, housing, food, and job and retirement security for all citizens.